Need to come up with a creative Valentines card that your kids can help make? Create these easy sucker Valentines card flowers for a colorful bouquet.

 Use a hand held paper punch to punch holes towards the bottom pointed end of your hearts.
 I stacked up several at a time and punched them all at once.

-Start sliding them onto the sucker sticks in whatever order you prefer.
+Start sliding them onto the sucker sticks in whatever color order you prefer.

 Note: If you want your flower petals to be more full, punch two holes with the paper punch at the base and then string the sucker through both holes.
 The extra fold at the bottom of your heart petal will add volume to your petals.

 Grab a glue stick and use it to glue some of the petals together so that they don’t rotate around your sucker stick.
 Don’t get too carried away, because you still want there to be volume to your petals.
 However, doing a little gluing will keep your hearts in a flower shape, rather than allowing them to rotate together into one heart.